 “We’ve been eagerly awaiting our first DreamWorks Animation release, and it’s great to celebrate this milestone with a No. 1 opening,” said Jim Orr, Universal’s head of domestic distribution. “[Director] Dean DeBlois has delivered a stunning film for a franchise that’s truly beloved.”

 Along with early Fandango screenings, the threequel has brought in $58 million at the domestic box office.
 The animated adventure isn’t just soaring in North America.
-Propelled by glowing word of mouth, “” has dominated the international box office, swooping up $216 million since beginning its international rollout in January.
+Propelled by glowing word of mouth, “How to Train Your Dragon: The Hidden World” has dominated the international box office, swooping up $216 million since beginning its international rollout in January.
 It launches in China on March 1.

 Directed by Dean DeBlois and starring Jay Baruchel and America Ferrera, “How to Train Your Dragon 3” is the first installment to be released by Universal since its parent company purchased DreamWorks Animation.
 The first film, “How to Train Your Dragon” (distributed by Paramount) opened at the domestic box office with $43.7 million, while its sequel “How to Train Your Dragon 2” (released by Fox) debuted with $49.4 million.
 Together, the two grossed over $1 billion globally.